-Everything we know about ‘near catastrophic’ Harry and Meghan paparazzi chase
+Everything we know about ‘near catastrophic’ Harry and Meghan car chase

 New York Mayor critical of paparazzi’s actions

-While the NYPD is yet to comment officially or corroborate the couple’s claims, Mayor Eric Adams was critical of the paparazzi’s actions on Wednesday.

-Mr Adams told reporters that while he hadn’t received a full briefing about the incident, the chase had been “reckless and irresponsible”.
+Mayor Eric Adams was critical of the paparazzi’s actions on Wednesday.
+He told reporters that while he hadn’t received a full briefing about the incident, the chase had been “reckless and irresponsible”.

 “Two of our officers could have been injured,” he said during a media briefing.